dankamongmen/notcurses/doc/man/man3/notcurses_init.3.md

     **SIGQUIT**, **SIGSEGV**, and **SIGTERM**, cleaning up the terminal on such exceptions.
 With this flag, the handler will not be installed.

+* **NCOPTION_PRESERVE_CURSOR**: The virtual cursor is typically placed at the screen's origin at startup.
+With this flag, it is instead placed wherever the cursor was at program launch.

 * **NCOPTION_SUPPRESS_BANNERS**: Disables the diagnostics and version information printed on startup, and the performance summary on exit.